-That’s a sad commentary on a purchase that should be, if not a fun one, at least pleasant.
+That’s a sad commentary on a purchase that should be fun, or at least pleasant.
 I mean, a mattress is for sleep — and let’s be honest, sleep feels good!
 It’s nourishing and relaxing and sets us up for a better life all around.

 Thing is, mattress retailers have made mattress shopping a LOT more complicated than it should be.
 Selecting a good mattress is not brain surgery, nor is it rocket science.
 There needs to be a reliable resource for mattress shoppers.
 That’s were we come in.

 No magic mattress materials

 Despite some manufacturers’ fancy claims, the materials in mattresses just hitting the market are NOT newly developed, and the performance of those materials is predictable.
 Nothing is ‘revolutionary.’
 In my class, I go into the features of different mattress components and what you can expect from them over time.

 When you’ve been sleeping on an older or worn-in mattress, every mattress you test in a store will feel better than what you’ve been sleeping on at home.
 The question is, what will it feel like in 90 days, 6 months, or two years down the road?
 What will you do if you experience depressions in the surface and what can you expect from a warranty if you need it?
 Why is one mattress a thousand dollars more than another?